minetonight/darts-window-cricket/roadmap.md

     ) add vusual hit counter in sectors with dots, for current round only

-    ) the game counts the marks per player and the rounds ) the game shows the mpr marks per round next to the diff for each player v   )) just the layout
+v   ) the game counts the rounds v   ) the game shows the mpr marks per round next to the diff for each player v   )) just the layout

     ) implement undo last mark button and undo last round button